hl7-eu/laboratory/input/pagecontent/background.md

 ### Why this guide and why now

 As highlighted in the previous figure, the EU driven initiatives are and will be developed in parallel with other National, already on-going, activities.
-Even thought the European Commission funded the [XeHealth project](https://www.x-ehealth.eu/) for working on a proposal for the E-EHRxF, and other EU initiatives are planned (XpanDH, JA-09,..), the risk of potentially not aligned national choices is not neglibeable.
+Even thought the European Commission funded the [X-eHealth project](https://www.x-ehealth.eu/) for working on a proposal for the E-EHRxF, and other EU initiatives are planned (XpanDH, JA-09,..), the risk of potentially not aligned national choices is not neglibeable.

-Considering this landscape, HL7 Europe, co-leading with IHE Europe the specification work package in XeHealth, has identified the need of promoting a Standardization activity at the European level with the purpose of:
+Considering this landscape, HL7 Europe, co-leading with IHE Europe the specification work package in X-eHealth, has identified the need of promoting a Standardization activity at the European level with the purpose of:
 - Facilitating the harmonization among the national initiatives
 - Supporting the development of the future European-EHRxF

-Starting from the proof of concept guide developed by the XeHealth project.
+Starting from the proof of concept guide developed by the X-eHealth project.

-The intent isin fact that of promoting for this and future guide a layered approach enabling European and Global standardization to facilitate the work done at the national and European levels.
+The intent is in fact that of *promoting for this and future guide a layered approach* enabling European and Global standardization to facilitate the work done at the national and European levels.
 <div>
 <img src="layered-specs.png"  alt="Vision: Layered Specification" width="60%">
+<p></p>
 </div>
 The following figure shows the "goal" relationships between this guide and those that will be defined for the European and National services.
 The arrows among the guides represent a logical consistency, not necessarly a formal inheritance between guides.
 <div>
 <img src="guide-relationship.png"  alt="Vision: relatioship among Lab Report IGs" width="60%">
 </div>

+### Towards a coherent echosystem of Lab Report IGs

+The proposed approach aims to create a coherent - **not competing** - echosystem of FHIR IGs for the Laboratory Report, each of them maintaining their governance rules and serving their specific scopes and jurisdictional requirements **without losing cross-consistency**.

+This will:
+- enlarge the stakeholders engagement and consensus
+- reduce the duplication of work
+- improve the guides quality